 Based on SEMA4 projections, relative to FY 2017, the Department has estimated that overall compensation costs will increase by 1.76 percent in FY 2018 and 3.79 percent in FY 2019.
-Absent an operating adjustment, the Department would need to reduce DCT FTEs by 168.34 in order to remain within budget.
+Absent an operating adjustment, the Department would need to reduce DCT FTEs by 243.62 in FY 2019 in order to remain within budget.

 To relieve some of the pressure on the DCT budget, this recommendation increases DCT base funding for Appropriated and Enterprise services by 1.76 percent in FY 2018 and 3.79 percent in FY 2019.
+The Department further requests an additional 1% for future cost of living adjustments and an additional amount for pension costs.
 This allows DCT to cover current projected compensation costs in the FY2018-19 biennium without significantly reducing staffing levels.